Quantum-probabilistic Hamiltonian learning for generative modelling & anomaly detection

-where the Hamiltonian can be interpreted as a covariance matrix ($\Sigma(\theta)$) between each feature, and since the determinant of a Hermitian matrix is equivalent to the sum of its eigenvalues, $\mathcal{Z}_\theta^{k_\beta}\equiv {\rm det}(\Sigma(\theta))^{{\rm dim}(\Sigma)}\sqrt{2\pi}$.
-Hence, we are essentially modelling the data as a multivariate-- Gaussian while learning the covariance matrix by optimising $-\log\mathcal{L}(\theta,\phi)$.
-Similar analogies can also be found in applications of simulating lattice field theories with flow-based algorithms~\cite{Albergo:2022qfi, Cranmer:2019kyz}.
+where the Hamiltonian can be interpreted as the covariance matrix ($\Sigma(\theta)$) among different features.
+Given that the determinant of a Hermitian matrix is equivalent to the sum of its eigenvalues, $\mathcal{Z}_\theta^{k_\beta}\equiv \det(\Sigma(\theta))^{{\rm dim}(\Sigma)}\sqrt{2\pi}$.
+Thus, our approach essentially models the data as a multivariate Gaussian distribution while simultaneously learning the covariance matrix through the optimization of $-\log\mathcal{L}(\theta,\phi)$.
+Similar analogies can be found in the context of simulating lattice field theories using flow-based algorithms~\cite{Albergo:2022qfi, Cranmer:2019kyz}.

-In unsupervised learning, one views the neural network as the statistical model of the underlying data and minimizes the negative log probability distribution.
-With the analogy above, one can see that rephrasing the problem as a thermal state is essentially forming an assumption that the data can be represented as a Gaussian distribution, hence showing a direct link between theoretical approaches and standard ML techniques.
+In unsupervised learning, the neural network serves as a statistical model of the underlying data, and the objective is to minimize the negative log probability distribution.
+Drawing from the analogy presented earlier, it becomes evident that reformulating this problem as a thermal state effectively implies an assumption that the data can be suitably approximated by a Gaussian distribution.
+This insight establishes a direct connection between theoretical approaches and conventional machine learning techniques, highlighting the interplay between sophisticated modeling strategies and established methodologies in the field of statistical thermodynamics.

-As a recap, Fig.~\ref{fig:qhbm_sketch} is a schematic representation of this process.
-Blocks on the left contain the binary feature encoding sampled from the Bernoulli distribution as shown in eq.~\eqref{eq:bernoulli_sample}.
-The expectation value of this sample represents the expectation value of one data point.
-To find the sample's mean expectation value, each batch's expectation value, containing $N_{\rm smp}\times N$ circuits, has been averaged.
-The batch's entropy or negative log probability has been computed from the log-partition function and mean expectation value of the modular Hamiltonian, eq.~\eqref{eq:objective_ineq}.
-Finally the parameters $\theta$ and $\phi$ are updated via,